arkarkark/arkarkark.github.io/_posts/2018-09-23-track-your-money-yearly.md

 `=IFERROR((E5 + F5) / C5, "")` on the Effective Tax Rate column avoids showing an error if values are missing.
 This way the column only fills out if you have an AGI and Tax columns filled out.

 `=MOD(INT($A:$A / 10), 2) > 0` I use this with conditional formatting to get blocks of 10 years to alternate colors.
-This helps me gauge the passing of time without having to deal with border lines in the sheet.
+This helps me gauge the passing of time without having to deal with border lines in the worksheet.

-`=sum(filter('Expenses Monthly'!B:D , YEAR('Expenses Monthly'!A:A) = $A14))` I don't use it in this example yet, but it's coming.
-This is how I sum up some numbers from a different sheet in the same Google Spreadsheet.
+`=IFERROR(SUM(FILTER('Expenses Monthly'!B:D , YEAR('Expenses Monthly'!A:A) = $A3)), "")` I don't use it in this example yet, but it's coming.
+This is how I sum up some numbers from a different worksheet in the same Google Spreadsheet.